-The writing tasks on pages 110, 120, 125, 130, and 142 are response-to-writing-prompt tasks.
-The writing tasks on pages 115 and 136 are passage-based tasks and are associated with the story Hiking Trip that begins on page 20 and the poem Early Spring that begins on page 75.
+The writing tasks on pages 91, 101, and 106 are response-to-writing-prompt tasks.
+The writing task on page 96 is a passage-based task and is associated with the story Hiking Trip that begins on page 20.
 Sample student responses that represent each score point are included.